Throckmorton County License Hearing Guide

 What It Is

-- Lower Burden of Proof: The DPS has a lower burden of proof in an ALR hearing than the prosecution has in a criminal trial.
-The DPS only needs to show that it's more likely than not that you were driving while intoxicated.
-This is known as "preponderance of the evidence."
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show by a preponderance of the evidence (more likely than not) that the requirements for suspension are met, rather than proving your guilt beyond a reasonable doubt.

 How to Prepare